Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwCalprmAxisS
 et

-#@SECTION: 0..1 aggr This speciﬁes the properties of the axes in case of
+0..1 aggr This speciﬁes the properties of the axes in case of

 a curve or map etc. This is mainly applicable to calibration parameters.